Binding in Seated Half Bound Lotus Pose

 In seated half bound lotus, the binding action is similiar to that used in bound side angle pose.
-However, in the half bound lotus binding yoga pose you bind by grabbing the foot as opposed to the hand.
+However, in the half bound lotus binding yoga pose you bind by grabbing the foot from behind the back as opposed to the hand.

 Compare the right hand in bound side angle and bound half lotus.